Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 **Same training distribution → same atoms (approximately), which leads to same representation space**

 The atoms ARE the universal basis.
 Different models compress them into slightly different geometric arrangements, but the underlying atomic structure is shared.
-This is why unsupervised translation between model embedding spaces achieves high fidelity—the spaces encode the same atoms.
+This is why unsupervised translation between model embedding spaces achieves high fidelity; the spaces encode the same atoms.

 #### 4.7.5 Practical Implications